Poset Products as Relational Models: Logics characterized by frames

 \begin{lemma}[{\cite[Theorem 5.9]{Fr2016}}] Let $\m A$ be a residuated lattice and let $\sigma$ be a conucleus on $\m A$.
 Suppose that $t\in\mathcal{P}_2^*$ and $u\in\mathcal{N}_2^*$.
 Then if $\m A$ satisfies $t\leq u$, so does ${\m A}_\sigma$. \end{lemma}

 Call an equation \emph{conuclear} if it is of the form $t\to u\eq 1$, where $t\in\mathcal{P}_2^*$ and $u\in\mathcal{N}_2^*$.

 \begin{theorem} Suppose that $\sf V$ is a subvariety of $\sf GBL$ with the almost finite model property.
-Assume further that $\sf V$ is axiomatized relative to $\sf GBL$ by a set $\Sigma$ of equations, and that each equation in $\Sigma$ either (1) does not contain $\to$, or (2) is conuclear.
+Assume further that $\sf V$ is axiomatized relative to $\sf GBL$ by a set $\Sigma$ of equations in the signature $\{\meet,\join,\cdot,\to,1\}$, and that each equation in $\Sigma$ either (1) does not contain $\to$, or (2) is conuclear.
 Then $F({\sf V})$ is sound and complete for $\sf V$. \end{theorem}

 \begin{proof} Proposition \ref{prop:completeness almost finite} gives completeness.
 For soundness, let ${\m A}$ be an almost finite member of ${\sf V}$.
 Then ${\m A}$ satisfies $\Sigma$.
-If $x$ is a value of ${\m A}$, then ${\m A}_x$ is a subalgebra of the quotient ${\m A}/x$, hence ${\m A}_x$ satisfies $\Sigma$ for each $x\in\Delta=\Delta({\m A})$.
+If $x$ is a value of ${\m A}$, then ${\m A}_x$ is a $\{\meet,\join,\cdot,\to,1\}$-subalgebra of the quotient ${\m A}/x$, hence ${\m A}_x$ satisfies $\Sigma$ for each $x\in\Delta=\Delta({\m A})$.
 It follows that the direct product ${\m B} = \prod_{x\in\Delta} {\m A}_x$ also satisfies $\Sigma$.
 By definition, $P(F({\m A}))$ is ${\m B}_{\Box}$.
 Each identity in $\Sigma$ is preserved under $\Box$ by Lemmas~\ref{lem:product subalgebra} and~\ref{lem:preservation under conuclei}, so it follows that $P(F({\m A}))$ satisfies $\Sigma$.
 Hence $P(F({\m A}))\in\sf V$ for each almost finite ${\m A}\in{\sf V}$, and thus it follows from Theorem~\ref{thm:general condition} that $F({\sf V})$ is sound for ${\sf V}$. \end{proof}

 \AuthorAdressEmail{Wesley Fussner}{Laboratoire J.A Dieudonn\'e\\ Universit\'e C\^ote d'Azur \\ Parc Valrose 06108 Nice Cedex 2 \\ France}{wfussner@unice.fr}